Results of the Work – 1/23/19

 Bob

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance God gave me courage and blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God truly blessed with some miracles of faith.

 In Him,